rte-france/Grid2Op/docs/createbackend.rst

 - etc.

 .. note:: Grid2Op do not care about the modeling of the grid (static / steady state or dyanmic / transient) and both
-    types of solver could be implemented as backend.
+    Any types of solver could be implemented as backend.

     At time of writing (december 2020), only steady state powerflow are available.

 .. note:: The previous note entails that grid2op is also independent on the format used to store a powergrid.